Laura Ingraham: Political views

-Ingraham has been described as "no stranger to generating controversy" by Variety and as a "name-brand provocateur" by Politico.
+Ingraham has been described as reactionary, "no stranger to generating controversy" by Variety and as a "name-brand provocateur" by Politico.
 Business Insider has referred to Ingraham's on-air style as "wad[ing] into debates on racism and gun violence".
-Ingraham has said that her influences include Ronald Reagan, Robert Bork and Pat Buchanan.
+Ingraham has said that her influences include Ronald Reagan, Robert Bork, and Pat Buchanan.

 Homosexuality

 In her senior year at Dartmouth College, during her tenure as editor-in-chief of independent campus newspaper The Dartmouth Review, Ingraham wrote several controversial articles.
 She sent a reporter undercover in 1984 to a campus Gay Students Association meeting, and later received criticism when, despite an oath of confidentiality being read to participants, Ingraham published a transcript of the meeting and included the names of the attendees, describing them as "cheerleaders for latent campus sodomites".
 Ingraham argued that confidentiality did not apply because the meeting had been advertised, and defended the outing of the gay students as a "freedom of the press issue".
 Jeffrey Hart, the faculty adviser for The Dartmouth Review, described Ingraham as having "the most extreme anti-homosexual views imaginable", and said "she went so far as to avoid a local eatery where she feared the waiters were homosexual".

 In 1997, Ingraham wrote an essay in The Washington Post in which she stated that she had changed her views on homosexuality after witnessing "the dignity, fidelity, and courage" with which her gay brother, Curtis, and his partner coped with the latter being diagnosed with AIDS; Curtis's partner ultimately died of the disease.
-Curtis, on the other hand, has called his sister "a monster" and said she was influenced by their father, whom he described as a Nazi sympathizer as well as an abusive alcoholic.
 Ingraham has stated that she supports civil unions between same-sex partners, but believes marriage "is between a man and a woman".